Campus & Home Safety

 Yale Safety Services

 Yale Security and the Yale Police Department keep students and other community members safe.
-Yale has over 500 Blue Phones scattered around campus, and students can also use Bulldog Mobile to turn their own cellular devices into a safety device.
+Yale has over 500 Blue Phones scattered around campus, and students can also use the LiveSafe app to turn their own cellular devices into a safety device.
 The Security office provides nighttime safe rides as well as walking escort services.
 Community members can also request Police and/or Security presence at events.
 The ID and Lockout Services provided by our Security Department are especially popular amongst undergraduate students.

 - Be aware of your surroundings and trust your instincts; they are usually right.
 If you feel uncomfortable or that something is wrong, leave the area.